raspberrypilearning/getting-started-with-sonic-pi/README.md

-# Getting Started with Sonic Pi 2
+# Getting started with Sonic Pi 2
-Sonic Pi 2 is an open source programming environment designed to creating new sounds with code in a live coding environment, developed by Dr Sam Aaron.
+Sonic Pi 2 is an open-source programming environment, designed for creating new sounds with code in a live coding environment; it was developed by Dr Sam Aaron.
 This resource will help get you started with the basics of Sonic Pi 2.

 ## Requirements